bretamyers/FabricTools/CapacityAutoScale/README.md

 - Refresh the Fabric Capacity Metrics App semantic model to get the latest consumption data.
 - Execute a uery the Fabric Capacity Metrics App to get the total consumption over the last 24 hours.
 - Run an API to get the current SKU setting for the capacity and match to the bucket of CUs for that SKU.
-- Calculate the optimial SKU size based off of the total consumption of the last 24 hours, the allotted bucket size of the current SKU size, the provided utilized threshold parameter, and the minimum and maximum SKU size.
+- Calculate the optimial SKU size based off of the total consumption of the last 24 hours, the allotted bucket size of the current SKU size, the provided utilized threshold parameter, and the provided minimum and maximum SKU size.
 - Perform the capacity scaling operation, up or down, from the calculated SKU size.

  <br>